Skalar/ember-cli-cordova-shims/README.md

 Caveats:

+* It's not possible to know what device what unregistered when calling `unregister`
 * PushPlugin has a weird setup for registering devices with GCM.
 There is a timeout of 15 seconds when doing a registration with GCM.
 If GCM does not send a `registered` event within this timeframe, the device is not registered.
 The timeout value may be